mterrano1/Phase-1-Project/README.md

 Welcome to the very first project of my new software development career!
 I started a Coding Bootcamp two months ago and this creation respresents much of what I have learned in the past two months.
 I have a very limited background with computers so the past couple months have been both challenging and exciting.
 There are moments when I feel on top of the world, and moments when I feel like throwing my computer across the room and grabbing a drink.
 This project helps me with the latter. :)

+Feel free to check out my blog for more information about this project: https://medium.com/@mterrano1/my-first-coding-project-fetch-an-api-662d08c3f47e

 Description